 It’s a strange world out there if you are a mathematician, especially if you happen to believe that mathematics is not merely a tool that scientists can use to build models of reality but a transcendent form of knowledge that underlies reality itself.
 To such a person, reality is nothing like the world that presents itself to us through our innate and extended senses.
 For such a person, the Platonic view holds sway and humanity observes only the shadows cast on a cave wall by a hidden reality that is forever beyond our perception.

-Except, of course, some mathematicians believe themselves to have a special ability to peer deep into that hidden reality and to report back on the Truth that underlies all.
-This, in turn, is because they believe that mathematics itself forms the basis of reality and mathematicians therefore have a direct connection to a world that remains forever hidden from direct observation and measurement.
+Except, of course, the mathematicians who believe that also believe themselves to have a special ability to peer deep into that hidden reality and to report back on the Truth that underlies all.
+This belief, in turn, rests on the belief that mathematics itself forms the basis of reality.

 What this boils down to is that there exists within the formal scientific culture a cult-like, secular belief system that lacks any empirical basis.
 This belief system is not, itself, an endemic feature of either mathematics or science but it is nonetheless a widely held view in the mathematical and scientific communities and it is the context within which science is now done.

 The invisible world of these true believers, illuminated only by the mystical light of mathematical reasoning, harbors multiverses and branes and infinitely branching universes, singularities and quarks and Higgs bosons.
 It is a realm where invisible space is curved by invisible matter and expanded by invisible energy.